Possible Undergraduate Projects with Prof. Miguel Garzón

-I take a limited number of students interested in doing undergraduate projects with me in CSI4900, SEG4910 and SEG3904.
-This semester I am also in charge of one section of SEG4910.
-The Website is here.
-If you are intereted in working with me, please send me a list of your grades in CSI and SEG courses, and information about any other experience you have.
-You can also send me your resume instead if you prefer.
+I take a limited number of students interested in doing undergraduate projects with me in CSI4900, SEG4910, and SEG3904.
+This semester, I am also in charge of one section of SEG4910.
+The website is here.
+If you are interested in working with me, please send me a list of your grades in CSI and SEG courses, along with any relevant experience.
+You may also send me your resume if you prefer.

 What is my style of supervision?

-I have scrum meetings (15-30 minutes) with my students every week where we discuss progress and try to solve any roadblocks.
-Longer meetings can take place every two weeks, if needed.
+I hold scrum meetings (15-30 minutes) with my students every week, where we discuss progress and address any roadblocks.
+Longer meetings can take place every two weeks if needed.
 Of course, emails are always welcome.

 The following are some current projects: